 One person may have anywhere from one to over 100 skin tags.
 Almost everyone will develop a skin tag at some point in their life.
-Middle-aged, obese adults are most prone to skin tags.
+Middle-aged, adults are most prone to developing skin tags.
 Obesity seems to be also associated with the tendency of forming skin tags.

 Removing a skin tag does not cause more to grow and the procedures to remove them are generally easy and harmless.

 When removing skin tags by using electrical arcing you have two possible approaches:

 Some other treatments to remove them include freezing, tying off with a thread or suture, or cutting them off.